-On 26 April 2017 and 27 April 2016, the Company's board of directors, acting on behalf of the shareholders, resolved to recognize the legal capital reserves of \$494,095 thousand and \$236,307 thousand, respectively.
+On 25 April 2018 and 26 April 2017, the Company's board of directors, acting on behalf of the shareholders, resolved to recognize the legal capital reserves of \$371,627 thousand and \$494,095 thousand.

 B. Special capital reserve

 Special reserve for major incidents and for fluctuation of risks in accordance with Section 8 of "Regulations Governing the Setting Aside of Various Reserves by Insurance Enterprises" is placed in the special capital reserve under retained earnings.